-The U.S. by far has had more school shootings than any other industrialized country.1 Since the school shooting at Marjory Stoneman Douglas High School in Parkland, Florida in 2018, which left 17 people dead, there has been a serious debate on why these shootings are happening and how to keep our students safe.
+The U.S. by far has had more school shootings than any other industrialized country.1 Since the school shooting at Marjory Stoneman Douglas High School in Parkland, Florida in 2018, (and more recently the horror in Uvalde with 21 killed) which left 17 people dead, there has been a serious debate on why these shootings are happening and how to keep our students safe.
 The U.S. government has turned to a Federal Commission on School Safety to take on this challenge.
 They issued a report in December 2018 that recommended the following:

 - Improving school climate through character education and combating cyberbullying;